 Collecting Disney World Pressed Pennies

 Each machine usually has around three different designs on offer.
-They never seem to have a pattern to the designs that were offered which made it half the fun if Miss A wanted to complete a set, such as the Seven Dwarfs.
+They never seem to have a pattern to the designs that were offered which made it half the fun if you’re trying to complete a character set.

 Once we had started collecting our pressed pennies, we realised we were going to need somewhere to store them all.
-We decided on a souvenir Disney World pressed penny book in the end which has been a great souvenir for Miss A to keep and add to on our next trip, although this book has almost been filled up with pennies already.
+We decided on a souvenir Disney World pressed coin book in the end which cost around twelve dollars.

 The souvenir Disney World pressed penny book holds 48 pressed pennies and 9 pressed quarters.
 Pressed quarters cost $1.25 (five quarters) and machines are rarer but can be found dotted around.
-We found one in our resort, Caribbean Beach resort in the arcade, and of course Miss A had to have one as a souvenir.
+We found one in our resort, Caribbean Beach resort in the arcade.

 Collecting pressed pennies at Walt Disney World turned out to be such a fun activity for all of us as we were always on the look out for machines in the parks and resorts.